MathieuMoalic/action-python-package-new-version/README.md

 # Python Package Version Check – GitHub Action

 Quickly find out whether the version declared in your `pyproject.toml` is **already published** to one or more Python package indexes (PyPI, Test PyPI, a private index, …).
-The action sets convenient outputs you can use to decide whether you need to run a `build` + `twine upload` step.

 ---